Last updated: July 1, 2026

 Barcelona offers two distinct products worth comparing.

-Product Price (2026) What it covers
+| Product | Price (checked June 18, 2026) | What it covers |

-Articket BCN €38 Free entry to 6 art museums: MACBA, MNAC, Fundació Miró, Fundació Antoni Tàpies, CCCB, Museu Picasso
+| Articket BCN | Check live checkout price before buying | Free entry to 6 art museums: MACBA, MNAC, Fundació Miró, Fundació Antoni Tàpies, CCCB, Museu Picasso |

-Barcelona verdict: Sagrada Família is not in these passes, and Park Güell should also be checked individually rather than assumed.
+Barcelona verdict.
+Sagrada Família is not in these passes, and Park Güell should also be checked individually rather than assumed.
 If those are your primary goals, buy separately.
 If your itinerary centers on Barcelona’s art museum circuit, Articket BCN is usually the sharper product.

 London: why passes often lose here